Top 3 Mistakes People Make Buying Disability Insurance

 by Bill Olmsted

-In 2008, my office submitted over 1800 applications for individual long term disability insurance with major insurance companies.
-In doing so, I’ve seen many mistakes that people make once they’ve decided to buy a disability insurance policy to protect their income.
+In 2014, my office submitted over 1,100 applications for individual long term disability insurance with major insurance companies.
+In doing so, I’ve seen many mistakes that people make once they’ve decided to buy a policy to protect their income.
 I’d like to share the top 3, and why they can be so costly.

 Mistake #1 - "Shopping" For A Policy

-We’ve all shopped for a car.
-You go from one dealer to the next, looking for the best deal.
-A Honda Accord at one dealership might cost $35,000, while the exact same car at another dealership might cost $32,000.
+We’ve all shopped for a car; you go from one dealer to the next, looking for the best deal.
+A car at one dealership might cost $35,000, while the exact same car at another dealership might cost $32,000.
 It doesn’t work this way with disability insurance, but people think it does.
-Every day, I hear how someone is shopping for a policy, and looking for the best deal they can get.
+Every day, I hear how someone wanting to get insured is shopping for a policy, and looking for the best deal they can get.

 Mistake #2 – Trying to Become an Expert